Sirisha-Boya/bookshelf/README.md

 - **Status 0**: "Want to Read"
 - **Status 1**: "Currently Reading"
 - **Status 2**: "Completed"

 ## Flow of the application ##

 Bookshelf application starts with a landing page which have Register/login screen.

 - ***Registration of User***: Click on `New User?Register` link.
 Register with details and save.
 - ***Login User***: Click on `Sign In to explore`  and enter login credentials and sign in.
-- ***Home Page***: This is the default screen after logging in.
+- ***Home Page / Dashboard***: This is the default screen after logging in.
 Here we can see the books that we are currently reading.
 - ***Library***: Explore different genre books in here.
 Click on a book and here we can add a rating to the book and we can `Add to Bookshelf`.
 - ***My Bookshelf***: Books added in library will be added in here.Now click on `Read Now`.
 This will add book to currently reading status and navigate to home page where we see currently reading books.
 -  ***Home Page***: Here we can see book with progress and button to update progress.
-Click on it and update progress by entering percentage or if it is 100% then click on `I've Finished` and it will be removed from your reading list.
-Now update and refresh the page to see updated progress for that book.
+Click on it and update progress by entering percentage and update.
+Now progress will be updated.
+OR if it is 100% then click on `I've Finished` and it will be removed from your reading list as a completed Reading status.
 - ***Search***: We can search for books all over the application.
 - ***Theme Change***: Here we have light and dark theme available to the application.
 We can change it according to our preference by clicking on the theme icon present beside logout button.